· tutorials · 11 min read

 PDF generation is now a standard part of every business application, and it shouldn’t be a source of stress for developers.

 We’ve explored how to use third-party libraries for straightforward PDF generation.
-However, for more complex scenarios like template management, Templated offers a seamless solution through simple API calls.
+However, for more complex scenarios like template management, Templated offers a seamless solution through simple API calls to generate PDFs.

 To get started, sign up for a free account and begin automating your PDFs today!